 Tempted but thinking a modern tap will work better?
 Think again.
 Just because your tap is Victorian in design, it doesn’t mean you need to put up with the gurgles and spluttering of Victorian plumbing!
 All our taps are fitted with the latest technology such as ceramic disc cartridges.
-Although traditional taps might look like something Queen Vic would have had back in her heyday, the quality is unquestionably 2018.
+Although traditional taps might look like something Queen Vic would have had back in her heyday, the quality is unquestionably modern.
 You can be sure that no matter how old the tap might look, it’ll be fitted with everything you need for stress-free splashing.

 Without further ado, here’s our Top 10 traditional kitchen taps to inspire you.

 First up we’ve got the Butler and Rose Elizabeth mixer tap, a perfect traditional touch for just £39.99.
 We love the simplicity of this kitchen tap, subtly adding a traditional feel to any kitchen without being too in-your-face!

 Minimalism is becoming a key theme across many homes in the UK, and we're absolutely infatuated with some of the styles we've been seeing - we're certain the Butler & Rose Elizabeth would fit right in.

 The ceramic lever handles are operated by a quarter turn, and the tap comes with flexible tap connectors, a swivel spout and a tap fixing kit.
 The chrome plated finish looks beautiful in any kitchen, and the ceramic disc cartridges ensure a long life and no leaking.

 With such fantastic features, it's clear the only thing that isn't traditional about the Elizabeth is its inner workings - there truly is nothing better than a tap which functions as though it's from the future, but looks like the perfect piece of period tapware.
 What a winner!

 There's something rather special about Elizabethan mono mixer taps.